TMT Case Interview: Technology, Media & Telecom Frameworks, Metrics, and Worked Examples

 Network effects, switching costs, bundling power, content exclusivity.
 TMT moats are structural, not just brand-based.

 Build the financial case: NPV for investments, synergy value for M&A, revenue impact for pricing.
-Always stress-test with a churn sensitivity.
+Include a churn sensitivity when retention could change the answer.

 Worked Example 1: Telco Pricing Optimization